TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.postgresinstances/podsinunhealthystate.md

   ownershipid="AzureData_Azure_Arc_enabled_PostgreSQL_Hyperscale" />
 # Pods are in an Unhealthy State

-Check if any events are reported for the pods that your server group is running in by using the below steps
+Check if any events are reported for the pods that your server group is running in by using the below steps.

 ## **Recommended Steps**

-- Get the list of the pods: `Kubectl get pods`
+* Get the list of pods: `Kubectl get pods`
-- **Describe** each of the pods of your server group.
+* **Describe** each of the pods of your server group.
 The name of the pods follow the pattern server group name - x where x is a number starting at 0:

     * 0 is the **coordinator **node
     * X are the **worker **nodes